alphagov/govuk-design-guide/docs/components/components-documentation-template.md

 # Step 2: Set "eleventyExcludeFromCollections" to "false".
 This will ensure that the code snippet is commented out and this page will be display withinin the design library.
 eleventyExcludeFromCollections: true

 # Step 3: Input data points according to fields below to the best of your ability.
-Any fields without any data points will not be displayed on the page.
+Any fields without any data points will not be displayed on the website.

 # Name of the component
 # This is the name of the component (ex.
 Attachment).
 It is required to display the title on the page, in the meta data, and in the left-hand navigation menu of the components page.